EE2dev/d3-indented-tree/README.md

 ### 3.1 Links
 <a name="link_linkStrength" href="#link_linkStrength">#</a> <i>myChart</i>.<b>linkStrength</b>() [<>](https://github.com/ee2dev/hierarchy-explorer/blob/master/src/d3_template_reusable.js#L50 "Source")

 Transitions to the new strength (thickness) of the links.
+The horizontal link to and the vertical link from a node is denoting its strength.
 * to statically set all the links to the strength, call this function with an <i>integer</i> argument, which denotes the thickness in pixels (default is ```1```).
 * to set the link strength dynamically, provide the name of a numeric field (default is ```"value"```).
 The field "value" references the propagated field.
 In addition to the field name, two optional second argument can be used to further specify the mapping.
 The second argument refers to a scale used to map the values to the strength (default is ```d3.scaleLinear()```).
 The third argument refers to the range of the scale (default is ```[1,10]```).
 * with no parameter returns the static strength of the links and the scale (applicable to the dynamic version)

 <a name="link_linkWidth" href="#link_linkWidth">#</a> <i>myChart</i>.<b>linkWidth</b>() [<>](https://github.com/ee2dev/hierarchy-explorer/blob/master/src/d3_template_reusable.js#L50 "Source")

 Transitions to the new width (horizontal length) of the links.
+The horizontal link to a node is affected by its corresponding value.
 * to statically set all the links to the width, call this function with an <i>integer</i> argument, which denotes the width in pixels (default is ```30```).
 * to set the link width dynamically, provide the name of a numeric field (default is ```"value"```).
 The field "value" references the propagated field.
 In addition to the field name, two optional second argument can be used to further specify the mapping.
 The second argument refers to a scale used to map the values to the width (default is ```d3.scaleLinear()```).
 The third argument refers to the range of the scale (default is ```[15,100]```).
 * with no parameter returns the static width of the links and the scale (applicable to the dynamic version)

 <a name="link_linkColor" href="#link_linkColor">#</a> <i>myChart</i>.<b>linkColor</b>() [<>](https://github.com/ee2dev/hierarchy-explorer/blob/master/src/d3_template_reusable.js#L50 "Source")

 Transitions to the new color of the links.
+The horizontal link to and the vertical link from a node is denoted by its color.
 * to statically set all the links to one color, call this function with a <i>string</i> argument, which denotes the color of the stroke of the links (default is ```"grey"```).
 * to set the link color dynamically, provide the name of a field (default is ```"value"```).
 In addition to the field name, an optional second argument can be used to further specify the mapping.
 The second argument refers to a scale used to map the values to the width (default is ```d3.scaleLinear()```).
 The third argument refers to the range of the scale (default is ```[15,100]```).
 * with no parameter returns the static width of the links and the scale (applicable to the dynamic version)